opulencephp/docs/http-security.md

 Random strings are commonly used to ensure security for things like session Ids and authentication tokens.
 If your random strings are not so random, then your entire application can be compromised.

 <h4 id="random-strings-how-to-use-it">How to Use It</h4>
-[Read](cryptography#generating-random-strings) how to generate random strings in RDev.
+Learn how to [generate random strings](cryptography#generating-random-strings) in RDev.

 <h2 id="comparing-strings">Comparing Strings</h2>
 <h4 id="comparing-strings-what-is-it">What is It?</h4>